 What is your affinity with and experience of Japan?

 I was born in Sweden with a Bulgarian-Japanese heritage.
-As a student, I spent a few years in Japan connecting with my roots; studying, living with a host family, learning Japanese, making friends and generally absorbing the culture.
+As a student, I spent a few years in Japan connecting with my roots; studying, living with a host family, learning Japanese, making friends, and generally absorbing the culture.
 Having grown up ‘Asian-looking’ in a homogeneous, Swedish environment with my Japanese parent absent, and then in Japan fitting in visually but not culturally, self-identity was always an issue.
 I’ve always seemed to have had the expectation to ‘be Japanese’ from others.
-I have learnt to accept this, take advantage of it when needed but also develop my own interpretation of it.
+I have learned to accept this, take advantage of it when needed but also develop my own interpretation of it.
 I’m grateful to have some of this deep, old culture in my blood.

 What Does Japan mean to Shiso Delicious?
-Describe Japan in five words, tastes, smells or images…
+Describe Japan in five words, tastes, smells, or images…

 Taste: Of the sea

 Smell: The specific blend of pollution, high-moisture air, and pre-spring when I first arrived in Tokyo as an exchange student.
 I can still catch a whiff of the same smell here in London now and again.

 Image: Intensely busy, detailed visuals – many people have this image of Japan as uncluttered and serene but it’s actually the most cluttered place I know – in everything from people’s homes to indoor and outdoor public space.
 Even nature is packed full of detail!

 Colour: Lots and lots of subtle variation within each colour